danchoi/soywiki/README.markdown

 * `:SWLinkAppend [target]` performs `:SWAppend` and replaces the text with a WikiWord link

-`[target]` is the name of the file that contains the wiki page you're targeting.
+`[target]` is the name of the file that contains the wiki page you're targeting, e.g. `recipes/SoyRaspberrySmoothie`.
 Press `TAB` for autocompletion help.

-These commands will open the target page (if it isn't open already) in a split window and insert or append the selected text into it.
+These four commands will open the target page (if it isn't open already) in a split window and insert or append the selected text into it.
 If the target page doesn't exist, it will be created.

 You can use these shortcuts: